csound-plugins/csound-plugins/src/semsys/doc/semspace.md

 ## Description

 `semspace` returns a handle to a **semantic space**: a collection of embedding vectors held **in RAM**.
 The space is populated with [semspaceaddtxt](semspaceaddtxt.md) / [semspaceaddaudio](semspaceaddaudio.md) or [semspacebuild](semspacebuild.md), searched with [semspacequerytxt](semspacequerytxt.md) / [semspacequeryaudio](semspacequeryaudio.md), and persisted with [semspacesave](semspacesave.md).

-The space is a **pure vector store**: it does **not** embed.
+The space is a **pure vector store**.
 The embedding model is passed by the user to each add/query call, so text and audio vectors can share one space as long as they have the same dimension.
-The `handle` given to `semspace` only fixes the space's dimension (`ldim`); the per-op models must match it.

-Three forms:

-* `semspace(handle:i)` — start an empty space in memory.
-* `semspace(handle:i, path:S)` — load from a path.
-If it is a `.espc` **file**, that file is loaded; if it is a **directory**, every `.espc` inside it is loaded and merged into one space (auto-detected).
-* `semspace(handle:i, paths:S[])` — load and merge an array of `.espc` files.

-Every loaded file is validated: its magic tags must be valid and its embedding dimension **must match** the model loaded with [semload](semload.md); otherwise an init error is raised.
-Loading a directory or array **merges** all vectors into a single space and skips vectors already present in that space.
-Duplicate detection is vector-based: normalized vectors that match an existing row are not inserted again.

-Files are read once into RAM and then **closed**; semsys never writes back to them.
-Adds happen in memory only — to persist, call [semspacesave](semspacesave.md) (which always writes a fresh file).
-The RAM buffer grows automatically as vectors are added.

 The space stores **vectors only**, no source text.
-It is a brute-force store, not an index: queries scan every vector linearly.
-Memory and vectors are freed automatically when the instance is deinitialised.

 ## Syntax